ismarjiw/spring-assessment-social-media-jan-2024-team-1/README.md

 ### `DELETE  tweets/{id}`
 "Deletes" the tweet with the given id.
 If no such tweet exists or the provided credentials do not match author of the tweet, an error should be sent in lieu of a response.
 If a tweet is successfully "deleted", the response should contain the tweet data prior to deletion.

-**IMPORTANT:** This action should not actually drop any records from the database!
-Instead, develop a way to keep track of "deleted" tweets so that even if a tweet is deleted, data with relationships to it (like replies and reposts) are still intact.
+**IMPORTANT:** This action does not actually drop any records from the database.

 #### Request
 ```javascript